aspic2/enigma/README.md

 Still under construction.

 This will be a simple interactive tool where you can type in a message and encode it using WWII enigma cipher.
 You will also be able to decrypt messages.
-The idea was inspired by Youtube's Numberphile and their videos on the enigma cipher.
+The idea was inspired by Youtube's Numberphile videos on the enigma cipher.

 ## Design strategy ##